-(k) Recently Issued Accounting Pronouncements
+(1) Recently Issued Accounting Pronouncements

-In June 2016, the Financial Accounting Standards Board issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), which replaces the current incurred loss impairment methodology for recognizing credit losses for financial instruments with a methodology that reflects expected credit losses and requires consideration for a broader range of reasonable and supportable information for estimating credit losses.
-The amended guidance is effective for fiscal years beginning after December 15, 2022.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), which replaces the current incurred loss impairment methodology for recognizing credit losses for financial instruments with a methodology that reflects expected credit losses and requires consideration for a broader range of reasonable and supportable information for estimating credit losses.
+The amended guidance is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 The amended guidance is not expected to have a material impact on the Company's results of operations, cash flows and financial position.